ConservationMetrics/gc-docs/docs/reference/integrated-tools/kobotoolbox/index.md

 * For best practices, lessons learned, and usage tips, see the [KoboToolbox Best Practices and Usage Tips](./best-practices.md).
 * For common issues and solutions, see the [KoboToolbox Troubleshooting Guide](./troubleshooting.md).

+## Templates

+* For ready-to-use XLS form templates designed for Indigenous communities, see the [XLSForm Templates](./templates.md).

+## Other Resources

+- [MapPacker](https://github.com/conservationmetrics/mappacker) - Generate offline maps in `mbtiles` format for use in KoboToolbox (NOTE: CMI maintains MapPacker, and deploys a server for our users)